 North Carolina Library Association Conference, “Surviving SACS: the Librarian’s Role in Reaccreditation.”
 October 17, 2007, Hickory, NC.

 Association of College and Research Libraries National Conference, “We are all in the Same Boat: Public Relations by Committee at an Academic Library.”
 March 29 - April 1, 2007, Baltimore, MD.

 TennShare Workshop “Selecting and Managing Electronic Resources.”
 August 9, 2002, Murfreesboro, TN.

 Reviews of books and Internet resources in Choice, Library Journal and other professional publications.

-Recipient of the Tennessee Library Associations 2008 Frances Neel Cheney Award for Significant contribution to the world of books and librarianship.
+Recipient of the Tennessee Library Association's 2008 Frances Neel Cheney Award for Significant contributions to the world of books and librarianship.

-Advisory Board member of IGI Global Publishing "Advances in Library Information Science and Research" Book Series
+Advisory and Board member and Editor for IGI Global Publishing "Advances in Library Information Science and Research" Book Series.